Proverbs 15:3

 Nothing escapes the eyes of the Lord, who sees both evil and good.

-3 Yahweh’s eyes are everywhere, keeping watch on the evil and the good.
+3 The eyes of the LORD are in every place, observing the evil and the good.

 Nothing escapes the eyes of the Lord, who sees both evil and good.